AdobeDocs/analytics-platform.en/help/technotes/access-control.md

 You want to give users access to data from one day only.
 Here is how you would limit access to those specific rows:

-1. Create a filter in [!UICONTROL Settings] of a specific data view, where [!UICONTROL Day] equals the date you want them to have data access to.
+1. Create a segment in [!UICONTROL Settings] of a specific data view, where [!UICONTROL Day] equals the date you want them to have data access to.
 See [Create data view](/help/data-views/create-dataview.md#settings-filters) for more information.
-1. Save the data view, which applies the filter to the data part of the datasets in the underlying connection.
-Any rows that don't fit the filter definition are automatically excluded from the data view and not available to Analysis Workspace when using this data view.
+1. Save the data view, which applies the segment to the data part of the datasets in the underlying connection.
+Any rows that don't fit the segment definition are automatically excluded from the data view and not available to Analysis Workspace when using this data view.
 1. Create a new [Product profile](#product-profile-admin-role) in the Admin Console, add users to the product profile, and include only this specific data view to the product profile.

 ### Value-level access control